How MENA Is Shaping to Become the New Marketing Hub by 2025

 However, we are now witnessing a light at the end of the tunnel.

 After just the 1st quarter of 2022, we have already received 59 projects coming from the food industry; the largest amount we have ever received in previous years in the same time period.
 If the MENA region is looking to continue this trend, we are expecting to finish this year on a new all-time high.

-One of our most recent success stories was between Kafa Coffee and the event and marketing agency Markable.
+One of our success stories was between Kafa Coffee and the event and marketing agency Markable.
 Thanks to Sortlist, the client and agency got together and collaborated on a project that showcased Kafa Coffee’s at an exhibition stand for EXPO 2020 in Dubai.

 The F&B industry is having to evolve rapidly to the changes in demands and with an increase in the competition, they are having to stand out amongst the expanding crowd.
 But not only that…consumer interactions have changed drastically as well since the pandemic.

 Having a restaurant and attracting new clientele is now all about the digital brand you have created for yourself.